 Allied Health Professions/

-As part of the surgical team, the perfusionist is expected to be familiar with the patient’s medical history and current health status.
-Before the surgery begins, the perfusionist and the doctor will determine which circulation equipment and techniques will be used.
+As part of the surgical team, the perfusionist is expected to be up to date with the patient’s medical history and current health status.
+Before the surgery begins, the perfusionist and the surgeon will determine which circulation equipment and techniques will be used.

-Perfusionists are most often employed by hospitals and surgical centers.
-Most work a regular 40-hour week, but they may be required to work overtime and on weekends and holidays if their services are required in the operating room.
-In facilities that perform a large number of open heart surgeries, perfusionists may work in shifts to ensure that a trained perfusionist is available 24 hours a day.
+Medical centers or third-party perfusion companies most often employ perfusionists.
+Typically, perfusionists are scheduled to work a regular 40-hour week, but also must be on call on some nights, weekends and holidays.
+Depending on the program, call responsibilities can be rigorous.
+In busier facilities that perform a large number of open heart surgeries, perfusionists may work in shifts to ensure that a trained perfusionist is available 24 hours a day.

-Experienced perfusionists can go on to teach in certification programs, conduct research, and work for perfusion equipment suppliers.
+Outside of clinical work, experienced perfusionists can go on to teach in certification programs, conduct research or work for perfusion equipment manufacturers.

-The American Society for ExtraCorporeal Technology expects hospitals to hire more perfusionists in coming years, as the American population ages.
+The American Society for Extracorporeal Technology expects hospitals to hire more perfusionists in coming years to compensate for the aging American population.
 Cardiovascular disease is more common in older people, so more patients may need open heart surgery.

 Save money and earn your bachelor's in health sciences or healthcare management more quickly with maximum credit transfer at Excelsior.
 Our low tuition makes it affordable for you to earn your degree from accredited college while you earn a living.
 Receive up to 32 credits for your health-related occupational license.
 Learn more about Excelsior College ...